Sanjayazhagan/Todo/README.md

 Edit and delete existing Spaces

-✅ To-Do List per Space
+✅ Task Controls
 Add, edit, and delete tasks within each Space

-Set deadlines for each task
+Set and update deadlines for each task

 Mark tasks as completed

 Pin important tasks to keep them at the top

+Overdue tasks automatically turn red to indicate missed deadlines

 🔍 Task Filtering
 Filter tasks by: